Dashboards Overview

 Tip:

-Default dashboards can be removed to make space for more custom dashboards.
-For more information about creating a custom dashboard, click here.
+Default dashboards can be removed to make room for custom dashboards.
+For more information, see Add a New Custom Dashboard.

-Default dashboards can be edited and customized like any other dashboard, and we recommend starting by editing these defaults if you're not ready to make custom dashboards yet.
+Default dashboards can be edited and customized like any other dashboard.
+If you are not ready to build custom dashboards yet, we recommend starting by editing these defaults.

-All default dashboards have a standard set of metrics and differ only in their primary data tables.
-The primary data tables for each default dashboard are as follows:
+All default dashboards share a standard set of tile widgets and differ only in their primary data tables.
+The five default dashboards and their primary data tables are:

 📘